parveenchahal/squid-proxy-setup/README.md

         sudo apt install apache2-utils
         ```

-        Create the password file and save it inside files/
+        Create the proxy auth credentials file
         ```bash
-        # $username, $password will have to be supplied
+        # $username, $password will have to be supplied to authenticate to the proxy server
-        # to authenticate proxy server
+        htpasswd -c ./files/usercreds $username
-        htpasswd -c ./files/usercreds $username -i $password
+        # Enter the password when prompted
         ```

     3. Modify `files/squid.conf` as per your requirement.<br/>